Deploy

 Tip:

-If the mobile worker does not already have a map open in Navigator that covers the extent of the stops provided in the link, they will get a Cannot Calculate Route error.
+If the mobile worker does not have a map open in Navigator that covers the extent of the stops provided in the link, they will get a Cannot Calculate Route error.
 To prevent this, include the itemID for the map you want the worker to use in the link along with the stop locations.

 Specify a custom starting point